busstoptaktik/geodesy/ruminations/010-rumination.md

 *Nevertheless, this is the use case `CoordinateSet` is built for!*

 **Proposal:** Could we cut the ties to 19107, and let it drift its unmoored way out over the horizon?
-In my opinion, 19111 is the anchor, that ties the entire 19100 series to the physical reality - it is *not* "turtles all the way down", so we do not need to build `CoordinateTuples` on top of 19107-`DirectPosition`s: Geodesy (and hence 19111) is the foudation that ties the abstract coordinates to the physical reality.
+In my opinion, 19111 is the anchor, that ties the entire 19100 series to the physical reality - it is *not* "turtles all the way down", so we do not need to build `CoordinateTuples` on top of 19107-`DirectPosition`s: Geodesy (and hence 19111) is the foundation that ties the abstract coordinates to the physical reality.

 So if anyone actually cares about 19107, let them revise it to make it the other way round: `CoordinateTuples` can perfectly well be of any dimension, including temporal, so 19107-ish `DirectPosition`s could be their restriction to the spatial domain.